NREL/H2Integrate/docs/user_guide/postprocessing_results.md

 ```

 This will print the total hydrogen produced by the electrolyzer in kg.
-The `get_val` method is used to access the value of the variable in the `self.prob` object.
+The `get_val` method is used to access the value of the variable in the `prob` object.
 The `units` argument is used to specify the units of the value to be returned.